MSarmadMz/Getting-started-with-DevOps/README.md

 # Linux-CLI
-Getting Started with Linux Command Line Integration.
+# Getting Started with DevOps